|2017 CD releases...|

 ........................CDs released during 2016.......during 2015 during 2014

 Harry South may not be a household name in the UK, but among it's jazz world of the 50s to the late 60s, it was held in very high esteem.
 Even when jazz fell into a sharp decline in the UK mainstream in the late 1960s, you couldn't hold a man like Harry South back.
 By then, mainly writing for film, theatre and TV, he composed perhaps one of the most iconic television themes of all time The Sweeney.
 This set contains over 60 tracks all written by Harry, the majority of them from the decade 1956-1966 when British jazz was at its peak and ranges through soul jazz, bebop, Latin stylings and funky 60s big band sounds.
+Also included is a 36 page booklet giving recording dates and personnels where known.
 The Harry South family have kindly allowed us to access their archives and most of the tracks are receiving their first release.
 Sure, you can learn a lot listening to other people on record , Tubby Hayes said in 1957, but Harry taught me more than I ever got from records.
 Tracks by The Harry South Big Band unless stated.

 Disc One: 1.
 Bandbox - Basil Kirchin 2 Orient Line -Tubby Hayes Orchestra 3.
 Dance Of The Aerophragytes - Tubby Hayes Quartet 4.
 Message To The Messengers - Tubby Hayes Quintet 5.
 Ode To Ernie - Tubby Hayes Quintet 6.
 Hall Hears The Blues - Tubby Hayes Quintet 7.
 Slidin' - Ronnie Ross Quintet 8.
 Jumpin' With Joe - Joe Harriot Quintet 9.
 South Winds - Humphrey Lyttelton Band 10.
 Finger Snapper - Humphrey Lyttelton Band 11.
 Southern Horizons - Joe Harriot Sextet 12.
 Liggin' - Joe Harriot Sextet 13.
 Cooling Off 14.
 Jazz at the Paris 15 The Goblin.